Created on

 FortiGate. |

 Note: The above change will force all OSPF adjacencies to restart.
-Thus, it is highly recommended to make the change in a maintenance window.
+Thus, it is highly recommended to make the changes in a scheduled maintenance window.

 Troubleshooting steps: